Max-le/CV-online/_posts/2020-02-29-WikiTranslate.md

 This is handled by the scan.py module in [my project](https://github.com/Max-le/wikipython-server).

 #### General workflow
-A few more words about the general workflow :
+A few more words about the general workflow of the back-end :

 - fetcher.py performs the request to Wiktionary.
 It saves the result as a text file ( called ```word_data.txt```).
 - scan.py analyses word_data.txt to extract translations, returning a dictionary.